AmanRaj1608/Random-colour-palettes/README.md

 ---

-## Use these sites to make your webpage awesome
+## Use these sites to make your webpages awesome:

 - [Color-hex](https://www.color-hex.com/color-palettes/)